hphelion/documentation/commercial/commercial.glossary.md

 :    The network that connects the baremetal host to the Intelligent Platform Management Interface (IPMI).

 ###Ironic###
-:    The HP OpenStack project to provision [baremetal](#Baremetal) nodes by leveraging common technologies such as PXE boot and [IPMI](#IPMI) to cover a wide range of hardware, while supporting pluggable drivers to allow vendor-specific functionality to be added.
+:    The HP Helion OpenStack project to provision [baremetal](#Baremetal) nodes by leveraging common technologies such as PXE boot and [IPMI](#IPMI) to cover a wide range of hardware, while supporting pluggable drivers to allow vendor-specific functionality to be added.

 ## J